Storage

 Check Price on Amazon

-The P41 offers 2TB of PCIe 4.0 storage for around $114 — the best price-per-gigabyte among high-performance Gen4 drives.
-For context, that’s roughly $57 per TB vs. $109 per TB for the Samsung 990 PRO 1TB model.
-If your priority is storage capacity rather than peak sequential throughput, the math heavily favors the P41.
+The P41 offers 2TB of PCIe 4.0 storage for around $159 — the best price-per-gigabyte among high-performance drives on this list.
+That’s roughly $79.50 per TB vs. $199/TB for the Samsung 9100 PRO or $330/TB for the 990 PRO.
+For anyone who prioritizes capacity over peak sequential throughput, the math heavily favors the P41.

 Performance-wise, the 2TB model hits 7,000/6,500 MB/s read/write.
-The Samsung 990 PRO 1TB leads by 6% on reads and 6% on writes, but that gap essentially disappears in game load time tests where the bottleneck shifts to decompression and IOPS rather than raw bandwidth.
+The Samsung 990 PRO 1TB leads by 6% on reads and writes, but that gap essentially disappears in game load time tests where the bottleneck shifts to decompression and IOPS rather than raw bandwidth.

 Spec